carbon-design-system/design-system-website/src/content/guidelines/accessibility/overview.md

 #### How users with physical disabilities experience an interface
 - May rely on **keyboards**, **track balls**, **voice recognition** and other assistive technologies to interact with an interface
 - May not be able to use a mouse or other pointer
-- May experience seizures when exposed to flashing content (epilepsy)

 #### What designers should think about
 - Design for good **keyboard interaction**, making sure all actions are keyboard accessible and efficient.